-However, more is required to really understand whether and when selling to a corporate consolidator or private equity makes sense.
+However, more is required to really understand whether and when selling to a corporate consolidator or another buyer makes sense.
 Financial concepts and models, while subject to number of variables, provide an excellent framework through which to do this analysis.
-Before plunging into the numbers, it is worth spending some time reviewing the qualitative factors that may drive a veterinarian to sell or not sell their clinic.
+Before plunging into the numbers, it is worth spending some time reviewing the qualitative factors that may drive a practice owner to sell or not sell their clinic.

-There has been a constant drumbeat in certain quarters of the veterinary community bemoaning the loss of independent veterinary hospitals and independent vets.
-Veterinarians who sell can often be faced with corporate directives that seem more focused on profit than on patients.
-There is a fear within the industry that veterinarians who practice as part of a corporate team will not have complete independence when it comes to their ability to make medical decisions.
-At the same time, selling a practice will take some business decision-making away from the selling owner.
-For example, decisions regarding significant medical or office equipment purchases may need to be approved by the corporate office.
-Finally, selling pet clinic owners will no longer be their own boss, instead, while still a professional, selling veterinarians who stay on will be just another employee.
+There has been a constant drumbeat in certain quarters of the veterinary community bemoaning the loss of independent veterinary hospitals and independent veterinarians.
+DVM owners who sell can often be faced with corporate directives that seem more focused on profit than on patients.
+There is a fear within the industry that doctors who practice as part of a corporate team will not have complete independence when it comes to their ability to make medical decisions.

-We created four different scenarios to be analyzed relative to a five- or 10-year plan to retirement:
+We created four different scenarios to be analyzed relative to a five- or ten year plan to retire:

-· Stay independent, sell at retirement in an all cash deal.
+· Stay independent, sell at retirement (in 5 or 10 years) in an all cash deal

 · Sell to corporate today, and retain a joint venture (JV) interest in the practice sold and retire in 5 or 10 years.